710breadman/Steam-Shortcut-Studio/README.md

 - Write grid, wide, hero, logo, and icon artwork to Steam's grid folder.
 - Keep generated settings, API keys, cache files, logs, and builds out of source control.

-## Screenshot

-Add screenshots here before publishing if you want the GitHub page to show the app quickly.

 ## Requirements

 - Windows 10 or newer